What made David Lynch one of the most special creators of our time

-From Eraserhead to Twin Peaks, the American filmmaker has had a huge impact on the industry
+From Eraserhead to Twin Peaks, the American filmmaker had a huge impact on the industry before his death aged 78.

 ROME, ITALY - NOVEMBER 04: Director David Lynch attends the red carpet for Lifetime Achievement Award during 12th Rome Film Festival at the Auditorium Parco della Musica in Rome, Italy on November 04, 2017.
 (Photo by Primo Barol/Anadolu Agency/Getty Images)

-David Lynch has shared his health struggles with the public, prompting fans to look back at his work with revarance.
+David Lynch has died aged 78, months after the director shared his health struggles with the public which prompted fans to look back at his work with reverence.
 (Getty Images)

 David Lynch takes a new approach to promote his new film, Inland Empire with Laura Dern, in Hollywood, Ca. 11/9/06